justtakingsomenotes/mynotes/linuxbible.md

 5. file formats and conventions
 6. games
 7. misc
 8. sys admin tools
-just “man” always gives you section 1 access specific sections like this man 5 passwd access name+summary sections of all man pages typing this man -k passwd (VERY COOL) In a man page, press / then you can search the man page for a specific term

-Chapter 4 Moving around the filesystem pp. 98-99 common directories bin → common linux user commands boot → contains the bootable kernel and the boot loader dev → devices, e.g. tty* (terminal), fd (floppy disk), hd* or sd* (hard disk), ram*,  cd* home → directories for each user, except root who has his “home” directory in /root etc → administrative configuration files media → standard location for automount devices such as USB drives lib → shared libraries needed by /bin and /sbin to boot the system mnt → nowadays used to mount local or remote filesystems temporarily.
-Predecessor of /media misc → sometimes used to automount filesystems on request proc → contains information about system resources opt → directory structure available to store add-on application software sbin → daemon processes and administrative commands root → home folder of root user.
-It’s not within /home for security reasons tmp → tmp files used by applications usr → user documentation, games, graphical files (X11), libraries (lib), other commands, files not needed during the boot processdasdfasdf var
-Using basic file system commands see table on p.
-100, interesting: chmod=change permission of files and directories from $HOME directory: cd /../../../usr takes you below ~ on three levels and then from there to /usr checking permissions: ls -ld [something] drwxrwxr-x.
-2 Fedorauser Fedorauser 4096 Dec  8 17:49 Env_Var_Test_Folder_see_bashrc/ d shows that this is about a directory
-Fedora Group it is standard in Fedora to assign a user to a group named after himself.
-This is called “user private group scheme” chmod 700 test gives me full access (read write execute) to the file/directory and everyone else no access at all Using metacharacters and operators pp. 102-105 File-matching metacharacters
-* matches any number of characters
-? matches any one character
-[…] Matches any one of the characters between the bracktes, which can include a hyphen-separated range of letters touch – change file timestamps or create new file if argument does not exist [Sat Dec 08 22:13:35 Fedorauser@localhost ~/test]ls [abw]* any file beginning with a, b, w is matched... apple  banana  watermelon
-[Sat Dec 08 22:13:46 Fedorauser@localhost ~/test]ls [abw]*[ne]...AND ending with either n or e
-apple watermelon
-This also works with ranges: ls [a-g]* File-redirection metacharacters
-| piping standard output of one command to standard input of another, e.g. history | less
-< directs the contents of a file to a command
-> directs the standard output of a command to a file (Warning: overriding whatever is already in the file) 2> directs standard error (i.e. error messages) to a file &> directs both standard output and standard error to the file
->> directs the output of a command to a file, adding the output to the end of the existing file (appendind on a new line)
-<< aka here text or here command.
+Just `man` always gives you section 1.
+Access specific sections like this `man 5 passwd`
+Access name+summary sections of all man pages typing this:
+`man -k passwd` (VERY COOL)
+In a man page, press `/` then you can search the man page for a specific term.

+## Ch 4 Moving around the filesystem

+Check directory tree and info on pp. 98-99 for common directories.
+`bin` common linux user commands
+`boot` contains the bootable kernel and the boot loader `dev` devices, e.g. tty* (terminal), fd (floppy disk), hd* or sd* (hard disk),
+ram*,  cd*
+`home` directories for each user, except root who has his “home” directory
+in /root
+`etc` administrative configuration files
+`media` standard location for automount devices such as USB drives
+`lib` shared libraries needed by /bin and /sbin to boot the system
+`mnt` nowadays used to mount local or remote filesystems temporarily and is
+the predecessor of `/media`.
+`misc` sometimes used to automount filesystems on request
+`proc` contains information about system resources
+`opt` directory structure available to store add-on application software
+`sbin` daemon processes and administrative commands
+`root` home folder of root user.
+It’s not within `/home` for security reasons
+`tmp` tmp files used by applications
+`usr` user documentation, games, graphical files (X11), libraries (lib), other
+commands, files not needed during the boot process `var` used by various applications, meant to contain stuff that changes often
+such as files on an FTP or web server

+### Using basic file system commands

+Google and man pages are your friends: `mkdir`, `touch`, `ls`, `rm`,
+`cp`, `mv`, and (CAREFUL!) `rm` and `rm -r` for folders with subdirectories,
+better always use `rm -ir`.

+See table on p.
+100 of Linux Bible, important: `chmod` for changing permissions

+From $HOME directory: `cd /../../../usr` takes you below `~` on three levels
+and then from there to `/usr`

+checking permissions: `ls -ld [something]` gives you
+`drwxrwxr-x.
+2 [user] [group] 4096 Dec  8 17:49 [folder]`
+`d` at the beginning shows that this is about a directory
+The fact that a user is in a group with the same name like himself is called
+“user private group scheme”

+`chmod 700 [file or directory]` gives me full access (read write execute) to
+the file/directory and everyone else no access at all

+### Using metacharacters and operators see pp. 102-105 in Linux Bible

+File-matching metacharacters, like regular expressions:

+`*` matches any number of characters
+`?` matches any one character
+`[...]` Matches any one of the characters between the brackets, which can
+include a hyphen-separated range of letters
+`touch` change file timestamps or create new file if argument does not exist
+`ls [abw]* any file beginning with a, b, w is matched
+`ls [abw]*[ne]` see above plus ending with either n or e is also matched
+This also works with ranges: `ls [a-g]*`
+### File-redirection metacharacters
+`|` piping standard output of one command to standard input of another, e.g.
+`history | less`
+`<` directs the contents (not the output) of a file to a command

+`>` directs the standard output of a command to a file (Warning:
+overriding whatever is already in the file)
+`2>` directs standard error (i.e. error messages) to a file
+`&>` directs both standard output and standard error to the file
+`>>` directs the output of a command to a file, adding the output to the
+end of the existing file (appending to a new line)
+# continue formatting here
+'<<` aka here text or here command.
 Enables you to type text that can be used as standard input for a command.
 The text to be used as standard input has to be between a free-to-choose word.
-Example #1:
-mail root aname bname cusername <<thetext Hi this will be the standard input to be passed to the mail command which will send it to the three specified users thetext
+Example #1: mail root aname bname cusername <<thetext Hi this will be the standard input to be passed to the mail command which will send it to the three specified users thetext
 Using brace expansion characters
 Be careful with this!